aluchs/DATA146/Project_1.md

 ## Question 6
 ##### You have been introduced to four logical operators thus far: &, ==, | and ^.
 Describe each one including its purpose and function.
 Provide an example of how each might be used in the context of programming.

 In python, &, ==, | and ^ are called bitwise operators.
-This means that they function with numbers and treat them as binary code.
+We will use them as logical operators in boolean logic, though they also serve another function with numbers by treatreating them as binary code (I looked a bit into this but am not familiar with binary code).
 Let's go through them one by one.

 & is the bitwise form of AND.
-The argument takes two bits and compares them, returning a 1 only when there is a 1 in the same location in both bits.
-Otherwise, the space is turned into a 0.
+It will look at two conditions and output TRUE if both conditions it is considering are true.

 | is the bitwise form of OR.
-The argument takes two bits and compares them, returning a 1 wherever there is a 1 in either bit.
+OR will look at two conditions and output TRUE if either condition it is considering is true.

+== means 'equal to' in python, and will return True if the operands on either side of it are equal.

+^ is a bitwise operator, but for our purposes can be combined with an '=' to create a new assignment operator.
+The ^ will make it so that the variable on the right of the '=' will be an exponent for the value on the left of the '='

 ## Question 7
 ##### Describe the difference between .loc and .iloc.
 Provide an example of how to extract a series of consecutive observations from a data frame.
 Stretch goal: provide an example of how to extract all observations from a series of consecutive columns.